cytoscape/cytoscape-manual/docs/Network_Analyzer.md

 ![](_static/images/Network_Analyzer/Analyzer.png)

-Analyzer will run different statistics depending on whether the network is directed or undirected.
-The app will guess which type of network it is based on the definition of a target arrow style, but since this is not
+Analyzer will run different statistics depending on whether the network is directed or undirected, with the default being undirected.
+A **Set Parameters** dialog will open where you can specify if the network should be analyzed as a directed graph.

 When results are ready, they will appear in the **Results Panel**.

 ![](_static/images/Network_Analyzer/AnalyzerResultsPanel.png)

-The results have multiple tabs.
+The results have multiple tabs, accessible via the buttons on the bottom of the panel.
 Details on the network parameters can be found **[here](http://med.bioinf.mpi-inf.mpg.de/netanalyzer/help/2.7/index.html#complex)**.